zhuy16/learning_notes/0_condaIsMyFriend.md

 # conda installation and environment setup on a local computer

-Depending how did you installed your Python (and R) in different occations, you could end up having multiple installations of them in your computer.
-More problematicly, you could have installed different set of packages to different installation of Python and R, and forgot about which is which.
-This can make things very complicated and it could really mass up your memory and analysis.
+Depending on how did you install your Python (and R) on different occasions, you could end up having multiple installations of them in your computer.
+More problematically, you could have installed a different set of packages onto the different installation of Python and R, and forgot about which is which.
+This can make things very complicated and it could mass up your memory and analysis.

-Conda can deal with this with this called environment control. you could set up a environment and make only one (or specific) installation/s of R and Python available to your specific environment.
-This way you just need to remember your environment (most often specific to one of your project).
+Conda can deal with this using so-called environment control. you could set up an environment and make only one (or specific) installation/s of R and Python available to your specific environment.
+This way you just need to remember your environment (most often specific to one of your projects).

-Further more, you could store your version of R, Python and each packages in your YAML file, so you could replicate your envrionment for reproducing your analysis.
+Furthermore, you could store your version of R, Python and each package in your YAML file, so you could replicate your environment for reproducing your analysis.

 # choice of different version of conda

-Conda is initially developed for Python installation, so installing an anaconda3 or miniconda3 will install a python3 into your computer, and that will be your default python in Conda managed environments. don't install anaconda2 or miniconda2 because that is for python2, which has been deprivated.
+Conda is initially developed for Python installation, so installing an anaconda3 or miniconda3 will install a python3 into your computer, and that will be your default python in Conda managed environments. don't install anaconda2 or miniconda2 because that is for python2, which has been deprived.

-Anaconda3 come with an anaconda navigator and provide a good GUI and a ecosystem of useful softwares, such as jupyter lab, jupyter notebook, vscode, pycharm etc. However, anaconda3 binary installation is big and doesn't provide an easy command line access for me.
-I personally like to use a miniconda3 installation.
+Anaconda3 comes with an anaconda navigator and provides a good GUI and an ecosystem of useful software, such as jupyter lab, jupyter notebook, vscode, pycharm etc. However, anaconda3 binary installation is big and doesn't provide an easy command-line access for me.
+I like to use a miniconda3 installation.

-To install that, I just download and unziped the miniconda3 at home directory and export the bin to PATH.
+To install that, I just download and unzip the miniconda3 at home directory and export the bin to PATH.

 Now I can create environments like this: